Arachni/arachni-debug-rack/README.md

 This will actually be executed by the `arachni_script` executable, which is provided by the [Arachni](http://www.arachni-scanner.com/download/) packages.

-If you get the following error please ensure "Step 1" was successful:
+If you get the following error please ensure _Step 1_ was successful:

     /usr/bin/env: arachni_script: No such file or directory